<?xml version="1.0" encoding="UTF-8"?>

 <guid isPermaLink="false">http://www.rensenieuwenhuis.nl/?p=1085</guid>

 <description><![CDATA[Just very recently I finished writing my Master&#8217;s Thesis, it was graded last week, and today I&#8217;m starting my new job as a PhD Candidate.
-I will be working at the department of Social Risk and Safety Studies, at the ...]]></description>
+I will be working at the department of Social Risk ...]]></description>

 <wfw:commentRss>http://www.rensenieuwenhuis.nl/finished-thesis-new-job/feed/</wfw:commentRss>